-Our next meeting is the annual Yuletide Concert.
-Everyone is welcome to perform, or just listen, and all types of music are also welcome, seasonal or otherwise.
-This year’s event is on Sunday December 16 at 2 PM.
-To be included in the program, send the name of your group, the names of the participants, the names of the pieces you plan to play, and the composers, to Larry Johnson at firstname.lastname@example.org.
+Our annual Yuletide Concert for the Chicago Chapter is coming up, Sunday December 15 at 2 PM.
+Send the name of your group, the names of the participants, the names of the pieces you plan to play, and the composers, to Larry Johnson at firstname.lastname@example.org.

-Our latest newsletter is now available.
-December 2018
+The latest newsletter is now available: December 2019 Newsletter

 Some photos from our last meeting taken by Peter Beck.

 Lynette Comley and Mark Dawson on recorders.
 Paul Schmidt on a serpent.

 For the November Meeting, Lisette continues her “Molto Espressivo” theme and leads the group in works by among others, Henry Purcell and Ludwig Senfl, as well as Glen Shannon’s Friendship Canzona.
 Also, we will rehearse a selection from September’s or November’s meeting for the Yuletide concert.
 There was talk of playing the Rheinberg piece as a chapter.
 It is time to think about what you would like to play for December 15

 Join us on October 20th, when Gail Gillespie brings a program of music by the “Lost Generation” of early Renaissance composers, between Josquin and the era of Lassus and Palestrina.
 Gail will lead us in exploring pieces by Gombert, Clemens, and Willaert, plus early madrigals.

 For our 61st season, 2019-2020, Lisette Kielson returns for her sixth year as our music director.
 She plans to devote her five chapter meetings to the comprehensive theme “Molto Espressivo!”